 Surveillance cameras have an essential role to play in accident prevention.
-Footage from the cameras can alert an operator if a particular piece of machinery is malfunctioning, for example.
+Camera footage can alert an operator if a particular piece of machinery is malfunctioning, for example.

-Site Managers can also utilize the cameras to monitor high activity areas to ensure the working conditions are suitable, safe, and whether anything needs to change.
+Site Managers can also utilize the cameras to monitor high-activity areas to ensure the working conditions are suitable and safe, and whether anything needs to change.

-Where the cameras are deployed for these purposes will depend on the site's profile and the types of accidents you’re likely to experience.
+Where the cameras are deployed for these purposes will depend on the site's profile and the accidents you’ll likely experience.

 6. Training and Development

-Utilizing video footage of accidents that have happened on your sites is a better learning tool than any handbook, and it will resonate more powerfully with your team.
+Utilizing video footage of accidents on your sites is a better learning tool than any handbook, and it will resonate more powerfully with your team.

 Alongside identifying how incidents occur, Site Managers can use video footage to assess whether your training has been effective.

 Repeat occurrences of similar incidents will highlight an urgent need for company-wide training and assessment.

 We have previously outlined on this website how the presence of a surveillance camera positively influences the behavior of the recorded subject.

 Typically this behavior change relates to preventing criminal acts, but the same is valid for encouraging adherence to safe working practices on a job site.